What Should You Expect From Your Localization Partner?

 Expect expertise in localization tools and use of technology.
 Employing extensive glossary development, translation memory tools, desktop publishing skills, and integration with popular content management systems decreases costs, shortens turnaround times and most importantly, increases quality.

 Expect a detailed quote.
-Don't trust a translation company that can't explain the entire process and detail the costs of each step in a quote.
+Don't trust a translation agency that can't explain the entire process and detail the costs of each step in a quote.

 Expect access to current clients for reference.
 Nothing ensures success with your project more than confirmation that your translation partner maintains a satisfied list of clients who are willing to brag about it.